Skip to main content

 Last updated: May 2026

 Used well, oxygen ends a cluster attack within minutes for most patients.
 But it's not unusual to struggle with making oxygen work at first.
 When it seems to fail, the common culprits are incorrect equipment, flow, or breathing technique, and all of them can be addressed.
-This chapter walks through the setups and breathing techniques that work for most patients, and how to experiment to find what works best for you.
+This chapter walks through the abort procedure, the breathing techniques that work for most patients, and how to experiment to find what works best for you.

 Breathing techniques